christophhagen/NextcloudStatus/Readme.md

-# NextcloudStatus-Swift
+# NextcloudStatus

-This package contains the data model for the status data returned by a nextcloud instance, and a client to request this status for specific servers.
+This Swift package contains the data model for the status data returned by a nextcloud instance, and a client to request this status for specific servers.

 ## Setup

-The server must have the [serverinfo](https://github.com/nextcloud/serverinfo) app installed.
+The Nextcloud server must have the [serverinfo](https://github.com/nextcloud/serverinfo) app installed.
 This app is part of the standard Nextcloud package and can be found in the directory `nextcloud/apps/serverinfo`.

 An appropriate API token must be configured to access the status data.

-With nextcloud-snap, this can be achieved with the following command:
+For [nextcloud-snap](https://github.com/nextcloud-snap/nextcloud-snap), this can be achieved with the following command:
 ```bash
 occ config:app:set serverinfo token --value <token>
 ```